The Leadership-Labor Divide

-The Core Insight Behind the Category — Why Transformations Go Off-Course Before Labor Ever Begins
+The Core Insight Behind the Category and Why Transformations Drift Before Labor Ever Begins

-Yet the industry consistently blurs this line — selling labor, calling it leadership, and leaving Sponsors without the system required to lead the mission.
+The industry consistently blurs this line.
+It sells labor, calls it leadership, and leaves Sponsors without the structure required to lead the mission.

-The Leadership–Labor Divide is the single most important structural insight behind the Sponsor-Side Operating System (SSOS).
-When Sponsors understand this divide — and operate inside it with discipline — drift disappears, partners perform at their best, and the mission stays on course.
+The Leadership–Labor Divide is the foundational insight behind the CFO Transformation Agent.
+When Sponsors understand this divide and operate inside it with discipline, drift disappears, partners perform at their best, and the transformation stays aligned.

 The Leadership–Labor Divide: Why Transformations Drift When Control Is Replaced by Activity